vernemq/vmq-docs/configuration/bridge.md

 |192.168.1.10:1883|     0     |    0     |         0         |
 +-----------------+-----------+----------+-------------------+
 ```
+{% hint style="info" %}
+The `vmq-admin bridge` command is only available when the bridge plugin is running.
+{% endhint %}

 ## Sample MQTT Bridge

+To configure `vmq_bridge` you need to edit the bridge section of the `vernemq.conf` file to set endpoints and
+mapping topics.
+A brigde can push or pull messages, as defined in the topic pattern list.

 Setup a bridge to a remote broker: